logan-life/Professor_59X/README.md

 - The bot can tweet a random image from a supplied directory of images.

 - The bot can retweet any specified user.
-Currently retweets stuff from @PennEngineers.
+Currently retweets stuff from [@PennEngineers.](https://twitter.com/PennEngineers)

 **Future Improvements:**

-- The **from_text** function could use a lot of improvement.
+- The **from_text** function could use a fair amount of improvement / expansion.
 Support grabbing multilines, format the text a bit better, range checking for length versus tweet constraint.

 - It would be nice for **from_image** to be able to tweet an image from somewhere other than a local directory, e.g. [unsplash](https://unsplash.com/).